 Tip: Any room your caique has access to should be fully parrot-proofed.
 They’re very curious and can get you and themselves in a lot of trouble with their exploring and destroying.
 And don’t forget to forego any scented products or items that can emit fumes near your bird!

-White bellied caique enrichment
+White-bellied caique enrichment

-All parrots need plenty of enrichment to prevent boredom and loneliness leading to serious issues like feather plucking, incessant screaming and aggression.
-In the wild, they spend all day foraging and engaging their super smart brains in the presence of a tight flock, after all.
+All parrots need plenty of enrichment to prevent boredom and loneliness, which can lead to serious issues like feather plucking, incessant screaming, and aggression.
+In the wild, they spend all day foraging and engaging their smart brains in the presence of a tight flock.
+Caiques are no exception to this.

 Some important ways to offer enrichment to your caique on a daily basis include:

-- Training.
-A double edged sword!
+• Training.
+A double-edged sword!
 You can encourage positive behaviors and discourage unwanted ones while simultaneously engaging your bird’s brain.
 On top of that, these intelligent parrots easily pick up fun tricks.

-- Offer different toys.
+• Offer different toys.
 Your caique should have access to different parrot toys, preferably on a rotating basis.
-Get toys for chewing (including fresh bird-safe branches), ones that make noise, shredding toys and more.
+Get toys for chewing (including fresh bird-safe branches), ones that make noise, shredding toys, and more.
 You can easily DIY some of these.

-- Foraging.
+• Foraging.
 What’s the one thing a parrot spends the most time doing in the wild?
 That’s right, looking for food.
 Replicate this brain-engaging activity in the home with foraging boxes, foraging toys and all sorts of DIY foraging options.

-White bellied caique sounds
+White-bellied caique sounds

 Although caiques tend to stick to whistling, beeping and soft squawking at a relatively acceptable noise level for most of the day, they can emit very shrill screams as well.
 Not surprising: in the wild they need to be able to locate each other from different tree tops.